socratools/socradoc/README.md

     Sets the device file's group to `audio` to allow all group members access.

-Check whether these udev rule files are suitable for your system before installing them.
+Check whether these udev rules files are suitable for your system before installing them.
 You can very well have both installed at the same time.